sainioan/gitRep/Vaatimusmaarittely.md

 ## Users

-Individuals who want to manage their personal finances.
+Individuals, who have a user account, can sign in with their username and password, and use the MyBudgetApp to manage their personal finances.

 ## Functions of the App